 We won’t be providing content in English as there is plenty of that elsewhere.
 What we will offer comes under three major categories:

 - Everyday life, practical, day-to-day content with both the long-term expat and the short-term visitor in mind

 - Current affairs, dealing more in depth with Czech political and economic themes

 - Culture, both from the point of view of understanding cultural issues in this part of the world but also for writers, thinkers and artists who are creating from here.

-The different language versions (Catalan, Spanish, English, Czech) are not verbatim translations but are independent and have their own logic.
-For example, there is nothing in Czech to present or disseminate Czech culture.
+The different language versions are not verbatim translations but are independent and have their own logic.
+For example, if content in Czech is eventually published it will not be to present or disseminate Czech culture.
 In English there will be little more than this presentation page.